GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/sending-a-notification-when-there-is-a-new-post/en.md

 ## Option 1: Trigger always by reacting to WordPress hooks

-We hook into the WordPress core action `wp_insert_post`, retrieve the data from the newly-created post, and execute the GraphQL query defined above against the internal GraphQL server (provided via the [**Internal GraphQL Server**](https://gatographql.com/extensions/internal-graphql-server/) extension):
+We hook into the WordPress core action `publish_post`, retrieve the data from the newly-created post, and execute the GraphQL query defined above against the internal GraphQL server (provided via the [**Internal GraphQL Server**](https://gatographql.com/extensions/internal-graphql-server/) extension):

 ```php
 use GatoGraphQL\InternalGraphQLServer\GraphQLServer;